python-web-sig/wsgi-1.1/proposal.rst

   server's response.
 However, for compatibility with CGI we have to keep the existing name.)

+``REQUEST_URI``
+  The complete, un-normalized, raw request URI as provided by the user-agent.
+  This must be everything in the URI from the beginning of the path component onwards.
+It must begin with a leading slash, and **may** contain only that slash (if the root was requested).
+This field is new in WSGI 1.1, and so applications must check for the WSGI version tuple before relying on this field.

 ``HTTP_`` Variables
   Variables corresponding to the client-supplied HTTP request headers (i.e., variables whose names begin with ``"HTTP_"``).
 The presence or